vinberg88/debian/README.md

 <img width="1920" height="1080" alt="Debian-13-KDE" src="https://github.com/user-attachments/assets/a5c77b59-8009-4a88-aa47-a9c4aecd1a03" />

-Use KDE 6 for Debian 13 to surf the web, keep in touch with colleagues, manage your files, enjoy music and productive at work.
+Use KDE 6 for Debian 13 to surf the web, keep in touch with colleagues, manage your files and productive at work.

 📖 **Installation guide — coming soon**
 ▶️ **YouTube video — coming soon**